 With the change in rule came the re-organisation of lands.
 Velez’s rule widened to include Frigiliana, Bentomiz and Zalia.
 There were also special dispensations granted to Velez which included tax breaks on everyday items such as food and clothing but also on luxury items like silk and soap.
 However, there was still unrest, particularly amongst the Mudejar peoples and an uprising in Nerja and Torrox in 1488 resulted in many Christian fatalities.
 This worried the Christian leaders, and the appointment of Francisco Enriquez (the King’s uncle) as Velez’s mayor was made to try and bring order.
 Under his rule Velez went through significant changes to its buildings and their uses.
 The most notable change was that all mosques were converted into churches.

-Around this time secular funds were used to build two main hospitals, the Leper Hospital and the San Marcos Hospital, and two important monasteries, Nuestra Señora de Gracia and San Jose de la Soledad.
+Around this time secular funds were used to build two main hospitals, the Leper Hospital and the San Marcos Hospital, and two important religious buildings, Nuestra Señora de Gracia/Convento Las Claras (above) and San Jose de la Soledad (this is where the Teatro del Carmen and Parking El Carmen now sit).
 This was the biggest urban reform in recent years and it was intended both to bring the community together and to reinforce Christian dominance over the town.